Design a buying pathway

 - identifies opportunities for a consortium of suppliers to address a solution

 Testing and learning can be done with multiple suppliers within a single procurement process by developing a multi-stage procurement strategy.
-For example, three suppliers might be short-listed based on their proposals after a competitive market approach and invited to participate in a proof stage such as a proof of concept or trial, before narrowing the field again to one or more preferred suppliers.
-Each stage generally has its own proposal and evaluation criteria that are re-assessed before the next stage, as more information is available about the solutions and suppliers.
+For example, three suppliers might be shortlisted based on their proposals after a competitive market approach and invited to participate in a proof stage such as a Proof of Concept (PoC) or a trial, before narrowing the field again to one or more preferred suppliers.
+Each stage generally has its own proposal and evaluation criteria that are reassessed before the next stage, as more information is available about the solutions and suppliers.

 - testing multiple suppliers at multiple stages provides greater certainty that a solution is the right one

-- offers ability to select one or multiple vendors to collaborate on a combined solution, or to provide separate components of solution.
+- offers the ability to select one or more vendors to collaborate on a combined solution or to provide separate components of a solution.

-Suppliers invest time, people, and other resources when they participate in proofs or trials.
+Suppliers invest time, people and other resources when they participate in proofs or trials.
 Larger suppliers often absorb this cost, but smaller suppliers may not be able to risk such an investment without guaranteeing an outcome.
-Buyers are encouraged to compensate suppliers for proofs of value, proofs of concept and trials, even though some suppliers may offer this for free.
+Buyers are encouraged to compensate suppliers for Proofs of Value (PoV), Proofs of Concept (PoC) and trials, even though some suppliers may offer this for free.

-- Attracts more proposals, including from smaller suppliers who often don’t participate in tenders because they either can’t afford to offer testing or trials for free, or don’t believe time invested will result in the reward of any significant sale.
+- attracts more proposals including from smaller suppliers, who often don’t participate in tenders because they either can’t afford to offer testing or trials for free or don’t believe the time invested will result in the reward of any significant sale

-Improves supplier capability when multiple suppliers are compensated to participate by giving more start-ups and small medium enterprises (SMEs) the opportunity to work with government and learn, regardless of the final tender outcome. - Diversifies and strengthens the industry by leveling the playing field rather than preferencing larger enterprises who can afford to offer free of charge.
+- improves supplier capability when multiple suppliers are compensated to participate by giving more start-ups and small medium enterprises (SMEs) the opportunity to work with government and learn regardless of the final tender outcome

-Note: Buyers should be aware that there may be a need to safeguard intellectual property of suppliers participating in a co-design, Proof of Concept (PoC) or trial as part of a multistage procurement, or test-and-learn activities that inform a tender.
+Note: Buyers should be aware that there may be a need to safeguard the Intellectual Property (IP) of suppliers participating in a co-design, PoC or a trial as part of a multistage procurement, or test-and-learn activities that inform a tender.
 These should be addressed through the terms of any agreements and communicated transparently to suppliers.

 In simple terms, a pitch event is a competitive process where suppliers compete with others in the same field to win business.

-A hackathon is where software technology professionals collaborate rapidly on software projects and produce a low-fidelity prototype.
+A hackathon is an activity where software technology professionals collaborate rapidly on software projects and produce a low-fidelity prototype.
 Teams develop innovative solutions and prototype the most promising ideas in a limited period.
-Contributors may include enterprise architects, solution designers, service designers, UX and UI designers, project managers and end-users.
+Contributors may include enterprise architects, solution designers, service designers, user experience (UX) and user interface (UI) designers, project managers and end users.

-- hackathon event optimises supplier ability to better understand problems, prepare properly, and submit better proposals.
+- optimise supplier ability to better understand problems, prepare properly and submit better proposals

-- hackathon provides ability to test a solution hypothesis with stakeholders and gather evidence of success before deciding to buy or develop.
+- test a solution hypothesis with stakeholders and gather evidence of success before deciding to buy or develop

-- hackathon events provide certainty that suppliers understand problems, can work collaboratively in a time-boxed manner, and can put forward tangible solutions/ prototypes for evaluation.
+- provide certainty that suppliers understand problems, can work collaboratively in a time-boxed manner and can put forward tangible solutions/prototypes for evaluation.

-Co-design refers to a participatory approach to designing solutions where community members collaborate in the design process.
+Co-design refers to an approach to designing solutions where community members collaborate in the design process.

 - intentionally involving target users in designing solutions